KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

   <embed type="text/html" src="/assets/html/bubblemap_snow.html" width="800" height="650">
 </div>

 This plot is useful to identify specific spaces in the city, where you might want to be extra careful when manourvering in the different types of weather.
 It might also be relevant in identifying places in the city, where risk is apparent due to, perhaps, some unsafe traffic constellation.
 As there is a big difference in number of hours for each weather type, there is also a big differnece in instances.
 Notice therefor the legend to the right of each plot, indicating the number that each bubble represents.
 Looking at the vizualizations, the locations are very similar for each weather type.
-The busy intersections, are the leading culprite for all weather types.
+The busy intersections, are the leading culprits for all weather types.

 <br>

 #### Heatmap of all collisions in different conditions (Rain, snow etc.)

-This is a **heatmap** displays the density of crashes.
+This **heatmap** displays the density of crashes.
 This gives an indication of the areas where the accidents occur.
 It is very important to note that the amount of crashes at one location has no impact on this visualization, like it did in the Bubble-plot.
 It can purely be used to show the places where crashes are most dense.
-It makes sense that Manhatten is a hotspot, as it is more densely packed with both people and crossings where accidents might happen.
+It makes sense that Manhatten is a hotspot, as it is more densely packed with both people and crossings, where accidents tend to happen.
+As with the bubble-plot, you can hover your mouse over areas from which you wish to see more details from.

 <div class="button-container">
   <button class="tab" onclick="openMap(event, 'heatmap_normal_weather', '/assets/html/heatmap_normal_weather.html')">Normal Weather</button>